7Ragnarok7/DEDMAP/README.md

  -                        -p private; (scan private ports from 49152 to 65535)
  -                        -p all; (scan all ports from 0 to 65535)

- - -t, --tcp              perform a tcp scan (default scan if NO OPTIONS are specified)
+ - -t, --tcp              perform a TCP scan (default scan if NO OPTIONS are specified)

- - -u, --udp              perform a udp scan (Dosen't seems to work as of now using socket in python)
+ - -u, --udp              perform a UDP scan (Doesn't seems to work as of now using the socket in python)

  - -s, --sweep            perform a sweep scan